gdsbook/book/notebooks/05_choropleth.md

 Choropleths are geographic maps that display statistical information encoded in a color palette.
 Choropleth maps play a prominent role in geographic data science as they allow us to display non-geographic attributes or variables on a geographic map.
 The word choropleth stems from the root "choro", meaning "region".
-As such choropleth maps represent data at the region level, and are appropriate for areal unit data where each observation combines a value of an attribute and a geometric figure, usually a polygon.
+Choropleth maps represent data at the region level, and are appropriate for areal unit data where each observation combines a value of an attribute and a geometric figure, usually a polygon.
 Choropleth maps derive from an earlier era where cartographers faced technological constraints that precluded the use of